‘Morale is at rock bottom’ - Refuse collectors to vote on strike action

-A Worthing dustman has said morale among staff is at 'rock bottom' amid a dispute over pay and conditions which could lead to strike action.
+A Sussex dustman has said morale among staff is at ‘rock bottom’ amid a dispute over pay and conditions which could lead to strike action.

 Refuse collectors are set to vote on industrial action after new strike dates were announced in Sussex by GMB Union.